 Keeping track of thousands of different products with different flavors and bottle sizes is a hard task.
 Not many other retail business types have to deal with such a large product assortment.
 Therefore, most general retail point of sale systems are not really equipped for the task.
-Unfortunately, too many liquor store owners have just accepted the fact that proper inventory tracking is simply too complicated and expensive.
-However, here are a few simple tricks on how to get better control over your inventory management:
+Unfortunately, too many liquor store owners have just accepted the fact that smart inventory tracking is simply too complicated and expensive.
+However, here are a few simple tricks for better control over your inventory management:

 Utilize assortment management features